College/University Programs Specifically for Students with Disabilities in Louisiana

 Louisiana College Guidebook for Parents and Students on Higher Education and Disability

 This guide was written for students with disabilities who are interesting in attending post-secondary institutions.

-Source: Families Helping Families of Jefferson and MO AHEAD
+Source: Families Helping Families of Greater New Orleans and MO AHEAD

 Louisiana Rehabilitation Services (LRS)

 Louisiana Rehabilitation Services (LRS) assists persons with disabilities in their desire to obtain or maintain employment and/or achieve independence in their communities by providing rehabilitation services and working cooperatively with business and other community resources.

 Making My Way through College is a guide for any student pursuing a degree or other type of credential (e.g., certification, license) at a two-year or four-year community college, college, or university.
 You will find information on a variety of topics relevant to preparing for and succeeding in college and transitioning from college into the world of work.
 Much of the information provided is relevant to all students, but the primary focus of the guide is on navigating the college experience for students with disabilities or those who think they may have a disability.

 Source: National Collaborative on Workforce and Disability, 2015

 Paying for College for Students with Disabilities